AECOMGermantown/AECOMGermantown.github.io/README.md

 Main User Stories Indentified
 - Creating a main search menu that is transparent and easy to use on a smaller device
+- Background graphic based on a default search when the page loads.
 -

 Day 2: